Trademark

 • General Sessions - music scoring, sound editing and the recording of two new songs by the band, The Aims Gang for this feature film which made its debut at the 2002 Indie Memphis Film Festival in October of 2002.
 It was also screened at the Las Vegas Independent Film Festival in November, 2002.

 It enjoyed showings at Memphis' Studio on the Square movie house and the New York Independent Film & Video Festival.
-The movie was recently broadcast on WKNO-TV, a PBS affiliate in the Memphis area.
-The soundtrack CD, mastered at Jasir Productions, has been released for commercial distribution in the Southeast U.S.
+The movie was also broadcast on WKNO-TV, PBS affiliate of the Mid-South.
+The soundtrack CD, mastered at Jasir Productions, was distributed in the Southeast U.S.

-• Record production for Robin Crouse, a young and gifted coloratura soprano who is currently with the Opera Company of Charlotte and performing with major opera companies all around the U.S.
+• Record production for Robin Crouse, the gifted coloratura soprano who has worked with the Opera Company of Charlotte and major opera companies all around the U.S.

 Listen to mp3 samples of music and sound design.